 The More You Know…the Less You Freak Out??

-Not exactly the NBC PSA…but we all know that actually knowing your ‘stuff’ is going to set you up for success (on the test and in life).
+Not exactly the PSA we remember…but we all know that actually knowing your ‘stuff’ is going to set you up for success (on the test, and in life).
 Do your research and take it seriously.
 I personally have spoken to a whole lot of studying test candidates who are very worried about the test.
 And I understand, tests can be stressful.
 The conversation may start off with something like ‘I’m freakin out, do I need to memorize all this!?!’
-Well, first, no. No you don’t need to memorize all the fine print, formulas and charts and tables, the memorization of these things doesn’t necessarily assess your ability as a trainer (we’re not looking to assess your ability to memorize).
+Well, first, no. No you don’t need to memorize all the fine print, formulas and charts and tables… the memorization of these things won’t necessarily assess your ability as a trainer (we’re not looking to assess your memorization skills).
 So don’t memorize the Hume formula for calculating LBW, for example.
 But do understand why it’s important to know the LBW of your clients and how and why your goal-oriented training program can positively effect LBW.
 Second, it’s okay to freak out a little, just not too much.
 Usually, those people who care enough to be freaking out are the people who do far better than the average.
 In my experience, it’s generally those who are most anxious up front that do the best on the test…because their anxiety fuels their need to study.

 You have life experience on your side.
 You didn’t get into this industry just because.
 You’re doing it because you love it and because you have a desire to understand how the human body works and how to train it properly – right?
 There’s your base right there.
 It is much to grow on.
 So, freak out a little, but only a little.
 Take care of yourself in a way that doesn’t mean you’re losing sleep at night over this test.
 Remember, you don’t have to know all the fine print, it’s not like that…no tricks, no complicated formulas or charts and tables to memorize.
 Know the fundamentals.
 Know how to do it like a trainer.
 Understand how the body works in response to training, and how it performs at its peak.
 Get plenty of sleep the night before your test (studies show that 8 hours of sleep the night before the test actually does improve performance) and if you feel like you’re not prepared, then postpone the test date and get back to your studies.
 Yes, there is a small fee for that, and it’s not ideal, but being prepared and feeling confident the day of will be worth the minor inconvenience.